Skip to main content

 Compliance note

-Conroe Bee Company is not a law firm or tax advisor.
-We provide managed beekeeping services and documentation of agricultural activity; property owners remain responsible for applications and compliance.
-Appraisal district requirements vary and the appraisal district makes the final decision.
+CBC is not a law firm or tax advisor.
+We provide managed beekeeping services and documentation of agricultural activity.
+Appraisal district requirements vary by county.

 You'll like this page if you want to: